lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 average case when $k\approx n$ where $k$ is the number of buckets.
 Space
 complexity: $\mathcal{O}(n\cdot k)$

-1. Set up an array of initially empty \"buckets\".
+1. Set up an array of initially empty bucket

-2. Scatter: Go over the original array, putting each object in its bucket.
+2. Scatter: Go over the original array, putting each object in its bucket

-3. Sort each non-empty bucket.
+3. Sort each non-empty bucket

-4. Gather: Visit the buckets in order and put all elements back into the original array.
+4. Gather: Visit the buckets in order and put all elements back into the original array

 Radix and bucket sort are two useful generalizations of counting sort.
 They have a lot in common with counting sort and with each other but